jmiggs/NumWarrior/README.md

 ![alt text](https://i.imgur.com/TiOxLt7.png)

-NumWarriors is a game where users can practice their speed and efficiency with a 10key numpad, in a fun way!
+NumWarrior is a game where users can practice their speed and efficiency with a 10key numpad, in a fun way!
 The game aims to simulate numeric data entry by having to press numbers to reach an objective and pressing enter to capture it.
 If you keep playing the game, your fingers will remember where exactly on your keyboard the number you want to type is.

 ![alt text](https://i.imgur.com/zSNhrZ1.gif)